hotrodorm/hotrod/hotrod-project/docs/docs-5/crud/README.md

 }
 ```

-In the case shown above the logic detects the row change (maybe someone changed the invoice or deleted it) and the current update fails.
+In the scenario described above, the logic detects a row change (such as another user modifying or deleting the invoice), resulting in the current update failing.

 ### 7. Update by Example

-This method updates multiple rows on a table or view, using an example of the values of its columns to search and another example to update them.
-In short:
+This method updates multiple rows in a table or view by using an example of the column values to search for rows, and another example to define the values for the update.
+In summary:

-- Only the non-null values in the *example* are used to search for rows, using an AND predicate.
+- Only the non-null values in the example are used to search for rows, leveraging an AND predicate.
-- Only the non-null values in the *values* parameter are updated; the other columns of the selected rows are left intact.
+- Only the non-null values in the values parameter are updated; other columns of the selected rows remain unchanged.

-This method is available in all tables with or without primary key and also in all views.
+This method is available for all tables, regardless of whether they have a primary key, as well as for all views.

 For example: